kayla-manning/election-analysis-2020/posts/shocks.md

 ### Looking Ahead

-- 2 weeks left!
-- Next post will be final model
-- Hope to tweak this existing model, go further in depth about confidence, strength, out-of-sample and in-sample fit, etc. (check final prediction rubric)
-- Will run model with updated poll numbers on top of any other changes
+With less than two weeks remaining until Election Day, my next post will be my final election prediction.
+I will likely make some tweaks to the model in this post and include the updated polling numbers.
+For this post, I used the model to make a preliminary prediction as part of the discussion about how the polling numbers and economic data fit into COVID-19.
+Next week's post will go into further depth about my reasoning behind constructing the model, its strength and external validity, and uncertainty surrounding the prediction.

 [^achen]: [Achen and Bartels, 2017] Achen, C. H. and Bartels, L. M. (2017).
 Democracy for realists: Why elections do not produce responsive government, volume 4.
 Princeton University